-There are many causes, but 2 big ones are certain pain relievers and a kind of bacteria called H. pylori.
+There are many causes, but two of the most common are certain pain relievers and a kind of bacteria called Helicobacter pylori (H. pylori).

-- H. pylori: This little bug is common, and in most cases, it causes no noticeable harm.
-But in some people, it can damage the mucus lining that protects your stomach and duodenum.
-With that coating worn away, stomach acids that usually break down food begin working away at your stomach lining.
-That can hurt.
+- H. pylori: This bacteria is common, and in most cases, it causes no noticeable harm.
+But, it can damage the mucus lining that protects your stomach.
+With that coating worn away, stomach acids that usually break down food begin affecting your stomach lining, causing ulcers.